 The City of Burlington has received a \$2,475,000 Lead-Based Paint Hazard Control grant from the Department of Housing and Urban Development.
 These funds are administered through the Community and Economic Development Office by the Burlington Lead Program to reduce lead-based paint hazards in eligible housing units to eliminate childhood lead poisoning.
-Through October 2014, the Burlington Lead Program plans to evaluate 155 units for lead-based paint and other health hazards, reduce lead-based paint and health hazards in 135 housing units, and train over 200 individuals in lead-safe work practices, as well as providing outreach and education to the community.
+Through October 2014, the Burlington Lead Program plans to evaluate 155 units for lead-based paint and other health hazards, reduce lead-based paint and health hazards in 101 housing units, as well as providing outreach and education to the community.